roxanne-angus778/Roxanne-Portfolio-starter/content/pages/blog/index.md

     subtitle: Be in good company
     text: >
       I got my Bachelor of Science in Art's and Entertainment Technology in 2021.
-During my final year while working as a teaching asssitant, I discovered that managing the architecture of Canvas courses with visuals wpould improve student learning.
-Instead of pursuing 3D modeing and a cereer, i went on to earn my Masters of Education in Learning Teachnologies.
-There, I found that Educational Design and Prfofessional design had many overlaps that I coupd use to bridge my way into to world of UX Desgin.
-While Consumer Mertrics may be my \[passion, you will be pleased to know that I excel at Figma mockups, Information Architecture generation, Presentations, and future planning.
+During my final year while working as a teaching assistant, I discovered that managing the architecture of Canvas courses with visuals would improve student learning.
+Instead of pursuing 3D modeling as my career, I went on to earn my Masters of Education in Learning Technologies.
+There, I found that Educational Design and Professional Design had many overlaps that I could use to bridge my way into to world of UX Design.
+While Consumer Metrics may be my passion, you will be pleased to know that I excel at Figma mockups, Information Architecture generation, Presentations, and future planning.

-      I love to spend my time with my daughter and husband, walking in the parks, cooking new Asian dishes, growing herbs, and supporting a home for dishevels animals.
-I used to run the Texas Flag and UT football games, and helped generate 4 days full of blood donations to We Are Blood.
+      As you will find in my work, I love to lead with empathy and passion.
+I adore spending my time with my daughter and husband, walking through state parks, cooking new Asian and Mediterranean dishes, growing herbs, and supporting a home for disheveled animals.

+      I used to run the Texas Flag during the UT football games, and helped generate 4 days full of blood donations to We Are Blood.

-      If you are interested in my Instructional Design work, please look in the menu above.
+      If you are interested in my Instructional Design work, please click the menu button above.
     actions: []
     media:
       type: ImageBlock